Anton Lang: Posthumous rumours and confusion with Alois Lang

-According to an urban myth given credence by a number of obituaries of Billy Wilder notably in the Independent and The New York Times, Lang was a hardline fascist and led, in 1938, a violent attack on the sole Jew living in Oberammergau at the time.
+According to an urban myth given credence by a number of obituaries of director Billy Wilder notably in the Independent and The New York Times, Lang was a hardline fascist and led, in 1938, a violent attack on the sole Jew living in Oberammergau at the time.
 He was not allowed to appear in post-war Passion Plays by an artistic censorship committee, because of his record.
-The Wilder comment and the artistic censorship comment may refer to Alois Lang the Christus of 1930 and 1934, who was subject of a denazification court in 1947.
+The Wilder comment and the artistic censorship comment may refer to Alois Lang, the Christus of 1930 and 1934, who was subject of a denazification court in 1947.